Albert Journeay

+Early years

-Albert Journeay (November 25, 1890 – May 1972) was an American football player.
-A native of Piermont, New York, he grew up in Leonia, New Jersey.
+Journeay was born in Piermont, New York, in 1890, and grew up in Leonia, New Jersey.
 He attended the Mt.
+Hermon School.

+Penn

-Hermon School before enrolling at the University of Pennsylvania.
-Journeay played at the guard and center positions for Penn's football teams from 1912 to 1914.
-At the end of the 1913 season, he was elected by his teammates as the captain of the 1914 football team.
+Journeay enrolled at the University of Pennsylvania (Penn) in 1911.
+He played for the freshman football team in 1911 and for the varsity, at the guard and center positions, from 1912 to 1914.
+At the end of the 1913 season, he was elected by his teammates as the captain of the 1914 Penn Quakers football team.
+The 1914 team compiled a disappointing 4–4–1 record, but Journeay won praise for his leadership and defensive play, one newspaper writing that he stood out as "one of the greatest individuals of the year."
+Another newspaper wrote: "He was the mainstay of the secondary defense all year and his playing was conspicuous all through the games."
 At the end of the 1914 season, he was selected as a first-team All-American by James P. Sinnot of the New York Evening Mail, the Washington Herald, Newark Evening Star, and Philadelphia Inquirer.
-Journeay graduated from Penn in 1915 with a Bachelor of Arts degree in economics.
-After graduating from Penn, Journeay had a career in banking in Chattanooga, Tennessee.
+Journeay graduated from Penn in 1915 with a bachelor's degree in economics.